nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 ## The Bad

 Not everything works.
-Most notably, there is math in lists or tables.
-Or GitHub pages, such as this one.
+Most notably, there is

+- no math in lists or tables,
+- no math in Gists,
+- no math in Wikis

 ```markdown
 - $E = mc^2$